Atherosclerosis: Diagnosis

 Lumen stenosis that is greater than 75% was considered the hallmark of clinically significant disease in the past because recurring episodes of angina and abnormalities in stress tests are only detectable at that particular severity of stenosis.
 However, clinical trials have shown that only about 14% of clinically debilitating events occur at sites with more than 75% stenosis.
-Most cardiovascular events that involve the sudden rupture of the atheroma plaque do not display any evident luminal narrowing.
+Most cardiovascular events involve the sudden rupture of plaque, but do not display any evident luminal narrowing.
 Thus, greater attention has been focused on "vulnerable plaque" since the late 1990s.

-Besides the traditional diagnostic methods such as angiography and stress-testing, other detection techniques have been developed in the past decades for earlier detection of atherosclerotic disease.
+Besides the traditional diagnostic methods such as angiography and stress testing, other detection techniques have been developed in the past decades for earlier detection of atherosclerotic disease.
 Some of the detection approaches include anatomical detection and physiological measurement.

 Examples of anatomical detection methods include coronary calcium scoring by CT, carotid IMT (intimal media thickness) measurement by ultrasound, and intravascular imaging techniques, such as intravascular ultrasound (IVUS), and intravascular optical coherence tomography (OCT), allowing direct visualization of atherosclerotic plaques.

 Other methods include blood measurements, e.g., lipoprotein subclass analysis, HbA1c, hs-CRP, and homocysteine.

 Both anatomic and physiologic methods allow early detection before symptoms appear, disease staging, and tracking of disease progression.
+For biomedical research purposes, atherosclerosis has been defined as the presence of atherosclerotic lesions in the coronary arteries, carotid arteries, cerebral arteries, limb arteries, or other vessels.
+The definitions of the different histological types of atheromatous plaques are also well-established.
+In the clinical practice of medicine, as well as in the field of epidemiology, the widely agreed upon diagnostic criteria for atherosclerosis are those for the diseases resulting from atherosclerosis, including atherosclerotic cardiovascular disease and peripheral artery disease.

-In recent years, developments in nuclear imaging techniques such as PET and SPECT have provided non-invasive ways of estimating the severity of atherosclerotic plaques.
+In recent years, developments in nuclear imaging techniques such as PET and SPECT have provided non-invasive methods of estimating the severity of atherosclerotic plaques.